crackmonke/jhu_software_concepts/module_3/README.md

      \i create_applicant_table.sql
      ```
 3. **Import Data**
-   - Place your JSON data file at the specified path in `load_data.py`.
+   - The JSON data file `application_data.json` is already included in this folder by default.
+No path changes are needed.
    - Run:
      ```powershell
      python load_data.py